DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 ### Trapped Hallway
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q25.</em></span>

 This area is largely as described in <span class="citation">Q25.
 Trapped Hallway (p.
 136)</span>.
 However, the hallway is noticeably colder than the surrounding areas.
 In addition, the doors to <span class="citation">Q27.
 Knights’ Quarters (p.
 136)</span> and <span class="citation">Q.28 Knights’ Quarters (p.
 136)</span> are locked, and no **phantom warriors** reside within those chambers.
+Finally, there is no *wall of stone* trap.

 Instead, when the players first attempt to open one of the doors leading to <span class="citation">Q27.
 Knights’ Quarters (p.
 136)</span> or <span class="citation">Q.28 Knights’ Quarters (p.
 136)</span>, five **phantom warriors** use their ***etherealness*** feature to emerge from the Ethereal Plane, three rising from beneath the floor behind the players, and two passing through the surface of the door the players attempted to enter.
+Modify the phantom warriors' statistics as follows:

+* Increase each **phantom warrior**'s hit points to 75 (10d8 + 30).
-In addition to their normal statistics, each **phantom warrior** has a fly (hover) speed of 30 feet.
+* Each **phantom warrior** gains a fly (hover) speed of 30 feet.
+* Each **phantom warrior** has immunity to acid, cold, fire, lightning, thunder, and poison damage, as well as bludgeoning, piercing, and slashing damage from nonmagical attacks.
+(The warrior doesn't have immunity to necrotic damage.)
+* Each **phantom warrior** gains the following feature: ***Etherbound.*** While in the Ethereal Plane, the phantom warrior loses its damage resistances and can't use its ***incorporeal movement*** feature.

+Note that, in combat, a **phantom warrior** can attack from above a player using its fly (hover) speed, but can't attack through walls.

 If all players appear to be wearing garments or gear bearing the insignia of the Order of the Silver Dragon, either illusory or obtained from [[#The Mass Grave]], the warriors silently nod and vanish once more into the Ethereal Plane, allowing the players to pass in peace.